ENIGMA-infra/ENIGMA-PD/README.md

 Next, open the global_config file, check whether the correct fMRIPrep version is included under PROC_PIPELINES, and add `--anat-only` under ARGS (we are not interested in processing functional scans for now).

 ### Run pipeline
-Run the following line of code, specifying the path to your dataset root.
+Finally, simply run the following line of code, specifying the path to your dataset root.
 ```
-nipoppy run --pipeline fmriprep --pipeline-version 24.1.1 dataset_root
+nipoppy run --pipeline fmriprep --pipeline-version 24.1.1 [dataset_root]
 ```
+This should initiate the FS7 segmentation of all your T1-weighted images!
+Once processing has completed, you can move on to the subsegmentations.

 ## Running subsegmentations
 <@Eva to complete>